haraldkubota/dart-ffi/README.md

-# Dart with FFI vi ffigen
+# Dart with FFI via ffigen

 ## primitives-ffigen/

-I found no nice example using ffigen to generate FFI bindings for Dart.
+I found no nice example to generate FFI bindings with ffigen for Dart.
-In particular https://github.com/dart-lang/samples/tree/master/ffi/primitives was confusing.
-While it worked, ffigen was not used to create the bindings.
-And once I used ffigen, the main program had to be modified (simplified) a bit.
+In particular https://github.com/dart-lang/samples/tree/master/ffi/primitives was confusing: while it worked, the bindings were created manually and not via ffigen.
+I was curious why, so I tried to use ffigen instead to re-create those manual bindings.
+The main program had to be modified (simplified) a bit to make everything work, but in the end, it was much easier to understand and easier to maintain in case the C library will be updated.

 This repo is the result: It's basically the primitives example from above GitHub repo, but using ffigen.